oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 ## SuiteCloud Unit Testing Examples

-Here you can find two examples on how to use SuiteCloud Unit Testing with an SuiteCloud project.
+Here you can find two examples on how to use SuiteCloud Unit Testing with a SuiteCloud project.

 The first example covers testing for the **N/record** module, which is fully mocked in SuiteCloud Unit Testing.
 Whereas the second example covers the testing of a module that is not mocked in SuiteCloud Unit Testing, by using a custom stub.